escapecreative/design-upgrade-learndash/README.md

 ### Will this slow down my site?

-Nope.
-We do add one CSS file to the header, but as long as you're using a reliable WordPress host with decent performance, you shouldn't notice a difference.
+No. We do add one CSS file to the header, but as long as you're using a reliable WordPress host with decent performance, you shouldn't notice a difference.

 ### IE11 Support & Bug Fixes